 The bottom line is that you will need to get an attorney to accomplish this for you.
 Only an attorney can coordinate an agreed reduction with the District Attorney’s Office or get you a bond hearing in front of a district judge.

 The attorney can also have the defendant brought to court to go before a Judge, where an evidentiary hearing is conducted to lower the bond.
 There is no guarantee that the bond will be lowered.
-In fact, a Judge could choose to increase the bond amount, although this rarely happens.
+In fact, the Judge could choose to increase the bond amount, although this rarely happens.

-How does a bond hearing work?
-Well, the attorney will put on testimony through the defendant or his friends or family.
+The attorney will put on testimony through the defendant or his friends or family.
 They will testify as to the defendant’s character, and how he is not a danger to the community.
 If a defendant has a track record of working, that will help as well.
-Also, the defendant must show that the bond is not currently affordable and efforts have been made to post such a bond.
+The defendant must also show that the bond is not currently affordable and prove that they have made an effort to post such a bond.

 The Bottom Line

 If a judge has indicted the defendant the attorney will file a Motion for a Bond Reduction.
 The attorney will then either agree with the State for a lower bond amount or put on a hearing in front of the Judge, similar to the Writ process.

 Contact the experienced attorneys at Case J. Darwin for more information on Bond Reductions, we are here to help!